sgessesse/Respiratory-Disease-Classification/README.md

    *(Note: The Dockerfile uses port 80, but running locally often uses 8000)*

 5. Open your browser and navigate to `http://127.0.0.1:8000/` to access the web app.

 ---

-## Deployment

-The web app is deployed on AWS Elastic Beanstalk using Docker.
-The Dockerfile and deployment configuration files are included in the app folder.

----